 - Provide letter and/or clinical notes from Chiropractor, Physical Therapist, and/or Massage Therapist explaining conservative treatments and the date range of which you were treated

-- If you are over 40 years old, provide the results or your most current mammogram (within the last year)
+- If you are over 40 years old, provide the results of your most current mammogram (within the last year)

 It is important to note that this surgery is not just for women, either.
-Men who have conditions such as gynecomastia (where male breasts are enlarged abnormally) also seek the benefits of this procedure.
+Men who have conditions such as gynecomastia (where male breasts are enlarged abnormally) also seek the benefits of breast reduction.

 Breast Reduction Before and After Photos